-Photos should be 8"x10" in size and displayed on black foam board or black poster board.
+Photos MUST be 8"x10" in size and mounted on a 9"x11" black foam board, black poster board, or in an approved black frame.
+Mainstays front loading frame is the only approved frame and will be displayed at the Extension Office.
 Professional Definition: One who receives income as an instructor in the technique and/or has sold photography for a total value of \$300 or more.